itsjoesullivan/van/2014/03/drawing-waveforms/index.md

 <div id='ex4'></div>
 <br>

-It looks almost as good and will render audio clips of any length quickly
+It looks almost as good and will render audio clips of any length quickly.